 If you’ve had your mortgage a long time, then you could be on a low Bank of England tracker deal.
 You may even be paying less than 1%.
 If this is the situation you find yourself in, you might be tempted to leave that mortgage where it is for now.
 However, your payments will increase if the base rate goes up, so make sure to keep an eye on that.

-Subject to the usual affordability checks and assuming you have equity in your property… yes!
+This is subject to the usual affordability checks and assuming you have equity in your property.

 You can borrow extra funds for most legal purposes, examples of this would be: